AmoebeLabs/swiss-army-knife-card-manual/docs/basics/user-interactions.md

 The Swiss Army Knife custom card supports user interactions.
 These interactions are NOT card-based but tool-based: in other words, every Swiss Army Knife Tool can function as a "Button" to perform actions.

-##:sak-sak-logo: Interacting with SVG objects

-There are some things to keep in mind when interacting with SVG objects because their interaction is different from HTML objects.
-HTML does create a so-called bounding box around the objects to facilitate interaction (mouse or touch) with them.
-SVG doesn't have that functionality yet: it's part of the unreleased SVG 2.0 specification.

-Interaction with an SVG object depends on things like an object's 'fill', its 'visibility', and whether it has been painted or not.

-!!!
-Tip "For an interactive, visual explanation: see [Managing SVG Interaction With The Pointer Events Property](https://www.smashingmagazine.com/2018/05/svg-interaction-pointer-events-property/)"

-###What does this mean for Swiss Army Knife Tools?

-Generally speaking: there are no problems with Swiss Army Knife tools: you won't notice the difference between SVG and HTML-based objects.

-This applies at least to text-based tools like entity names, areas, and states.

-For the graphical tools like circles and rectangles for instance it depends on the `fill` color: as long as the object has a fill, user interactions will work as expected.
-Don't use `fill: none`, unless you don't want interactions with the inner part of the tool.

-!!!
-Tip "Use `fill: rgba(0,0,0,0)` for 'invisible' backgrounds for circles/rectangles that need interaction!"

-Icons are an exception: icons are actually SVG images.
-Since an icon's background has no fill, it would be difficult to use a three-dot menu icon, for example.
-You'd have to touch the dots to get every interaction noticed!

-Therefore, the SAK Icon Tool draws an invisible background behind the `icon` to respond to tap actions.
-It uses a rectangle without a line, but with a fill color of `fill: rgba(0,0,0,0)`.
-This makes it visually invisible, but still responds to pointer/touch events.

-##:sak-sak-logo: Current - per tool - support
-:octicons-tag-24: 1.0.0

 Each tool has its own `user_actions` section, independent of the definition of `entities`. <br>It means that the same entity, but a different tool, can respond differently to a tap action by defining a list of `actions`:

 - No interaction at all